Vivid-IOV-Labs/web-monetization-video-ads/README.md

 ```
 This modules includes some functionalities and helper functions for the web monetization.

+##### Config
 -  `paymentPointer` your custom payment pointer
 -  `receiptVerify` it follows the [receipt verifier api standards](https://webmonetization.org/docs/receipt-verifier) to provide a verfification.
+- - `apiUrl (default=$webmonetization.org/api/receipts`)  your custom verification url
+- - `verifyEndPoint (default='verify') `  your custom verification endpoint
-If you enabled it with no other configuration it will uses `$webmonetization.org/api/receipts` url as default.
-You can override it, with your custom `sps url`, through`apiUrl` and `verifyEndPoint`.
-If`createCustomPaymentPointer` is set to true, it will format the `paymentPointer` as showed in the web monetization api documentation.
+- - If`createCustomPaymentPointer (default=false)` is set to true, it will format the `paymentPointer` as showed in the web monetization api documentation.
-If`bodyParsed` is set to true will parse the `receipt` as an object property of the body call, conversely will pass it as a string.
+- - If`bodyParsed (default=true)` is set to true will parse the `receipt` as an object property of the body call, conversely will pass it as a string.
 -  `vanillaCredentials` you can enable [vanilla verification](https://vanilla.so/) using this configuration and passing a client and a secret key.
 -  `fakeMonetization`if enabled will fake the monetization for `developing` or `testing` mode.
 Within `triggerFail` you can fake a `monetizationstart-error`  event by setting `onStart` to true and a `monetizationprogress-error` event with `onProgress` set on true and  `timeout` for specifying in millisecond when to trigger it.